annahdo/counterfactuals/README.md

 # Counterfactuals

 We create counterfactual explanations for image data by doing gradient ascent in the latent space of a generative model.
-Our method finds counterfactuals that are structurally different to the original image and resemble samples from the target class.
+Our method finds counterfactuals that are structurally different from the original image and resemble samples from the target class.
 For the example shown below we start from the original image *x* that is classified as *not blond*.
-The second column shows the image after encoding and decoding with the generative model (note that this can look slightly different (especially for GANs and VAEs)).
-We run gradient decent, optimizing the latent space representation *z* until the decoded modified image *x'* is classified as blond with a confidence of 0.99.
+The second column shows the image after encoding and decoding with the generative model, illustrating the quality of the reconstruction of the latent space representation *z* of *x*.
+We run gradient decent, optimizing *z* until the decoded modified image *x'* is classified as blond with a confidence of 0.99.
 The resulting counterfactual shows the same person as in the original image but with blond hair.
 The heatmap highlights the pixels that changed most in red.

 <img src="results/overview_CelebA_img_1_z_Glow_save_at_0.99.png" height="150">